Waterways Permitting Process

 Waterway Exemptions

-Chapter 30, Wis.
-Stats. provides permit exemptions for the following activities in navigable waters.
+Projects impacting wetlands that meet all of the criteria for one of the following exemptions do not need a DNR wetland permit.
 By law, most exemptions are not allowed in Areas of Special Natural Resource Interest (ASNRI).
-These areas include state natural areas, trout streams, outstanding or exceptional resource waters and other waters designated by the DNR as having significant scientific value.
+These designated areas include state natural areas, trout streams, outstanding or exceptional resource waters and other waters designated by the DNR as having significant scientific value.

 Note that projects that are exempt from DNR waterway permitting may still require floodplain, shoreland, and other approvals from your local zoning office.